 Dynamic chart legends change as your data changes.

-For example, this legend automatically adjusts so that the information about the top line also is at the top of the legend bar, and the information about the bottom line is at the bottom of the bar, and so on.
+For example, the legend in each of the two charts below automatically adjusts so that the information about the top line also is at the top of the legend bar, and the information about the bottom line is at the bottom of the bar, and so on.

 Also, this legend includes the current value for each data series.
 You can add any other data you want, of course.